farseenmanekhan1232/neustream/frontend/README.md

 # Neustream Frontend

 The main user-facing application for Neustream.
-It allows streamers to sign up, configure their destinations, get their stream keys, and monitor their active streams.
+It provides a comprehensive interface for streamers to manage their multi-destination broadcasts, view analytics, and configure platform settings.

 ## Tech Stack